Amigos in Oaxaca: A Life-Changing Experience

 Never have I felt that I lived so vibrantly.
 I felt so alive.
 The most empowering thing about it is I achieved this.
-With the help, love and motivation of my entire community they showed me that all of us had the power to finish the project until the date came that I returned home.
+With the help, love, and motivation of my entire community, they showed me that all of us had the power to finish the project until the date came that I returned home.

 I learned more in these six weeks than I have learned in my life.
 I learned the importance of family.
 I have learned how important all six people in my family are to me.
-I can also see how much each one of them look up to me.
+I can also see how much each one of them looks up to me.
 I am such a role model and I never knew it before.
 I learned to embrace and accept my family instead of always fighting against them.

-I learned to be self confident in what I can do.
+I learned to be self-confident in what I can do.
 If I can go past my usual comfort level, build a garden, teach classes to women and children, gain the respect and love of an entire village, and learn a completely new and different language then, I can do just about anything.

 I learned that life is hard.
 For a long time in my life, I thought that I was the only one who had

 challenges.
-I thought that because my friends had more material things than me that I was some how not good enough.
+I thought that because my friends had more material things than me that I was somehow not good enough.
 I thought that because my family was larger than other families in Marin that I was different.

 I also thought that because my mom is handicapped that I had a harder life.
 Because I have had more responsibility than most of my friends in the town of Mill Valley, where I live, does not mean that I am weird or different.
 It only means I had to grow up a little faster.

-This was not just an ordinary summer, this was a life changing event.
+This was not just an ordinary summer, this was a life-changing event.
 When I told people in Mexico that I have seven people in my family, I was proud.
 I was proud to tell them of my responsibility at home.
 And they understood me and embraced me.
 I feel like my heart and my eyes have been opened up.

 And I love my life.
 I am keeping my new eyes and my opened heart.
 I am eager to love and open myself up to share who I am.